Dana Gas: Egypt

 The company has operated in Egypt since 2007.
 Dana Gas is the nation's fifth largest gas producer, and had fourteen development leases, three exploration concessions, and two processing plants, as of May 2018.
 The company was producing approximately 37000 oilbbl of oil equivalent per day at the time.

 During 2008–2009, Dana Gas discovered the Sondos-1 and 2 dry gas wells, the Azhar-1 gas/condensate well, and the Tulip-1 gas well.
 The production test for the latter, located in the West Al Qantara Concession, yielded 11.4 e6cuft/d and 318 oilbbl of condensate per day.
 The company announced plans to develop an oil field in the Komombo basin south of Cairo in early 2010.
 In 2011, Dana Gas discovered the South Abu El Naga-2 dry gas well in the West El Manzala Concession, and was the sixth largest gas producer in the country.
 The company made two additional natural gas discoveries in 2012, and began operating a natural gas liquids plant.
 Commercial operations at the Allium-1 and West Sama-1 fields started in 2013, increasing gas production in Egypt by approximately 10%.
 Production for these fields occurs at the El Wastani and South El Manzala plants.

 Dana Gas' El Wastani gas plant underwent maintenance and de-bottlenecking work in early 2014; planned upgrades increased production by 25% to 200 e6cuft/d.
 In 2014, two onshore concessions in the Nile Delta owned by the Egyptian Natural Gas Holding Company—North Al Salhiya (Block 1) and Al Matariya (Block 3)–were awarded to Dana Gas for six years.
 The two blocks had eleven and twelve wells, respectively, at the time, and joined Dana Gas' other Nile Delta concessions: the Al Manzala, West Al Manzala, and West Al Qantara.
 Dana Gas and BP formed a joint venture to drill the Al Matariya hydrocarbon exploration.

 In 2014, Dana Gas was licensed to explore Block 6, which has three prospects totaling as much as 20 e12cuft of gas.
 The company is expected to start drilling its first exploration offshore well, which targets one of these three prospects, in 2019.
 Dana Gas announced the completion of the Balsam-8 well in 2018.

-Production at Zora is slated to end in 2019.
-Dana is considering sale of its Egypt assets.
+In December 2024, Dana Gas signed a new Consolidation Agreement with the Ministry of Petroleum and Mineral Resources and EGAS.
+The agreement combined existing concessions into a single concession area and added 297 square kilometres of new exploration acreage.
+Under the agreement, Dana Gas committed US$100 million to drill 11 new wells and increase recovery by 80 billion cubic feet.

+By mid-2025, the company reported early success from this programme.
+The Begonia-2 appraisal well in the New El-Manzala concession confirmed initial reserves of nine billion cubic feet of gas and added five million cubic feet per day of production.
+Recompletion work at the Balsam-3 well is expected to add another three million cubic feet per day and four billion cubic feet of recoverable reserves.